erebys-2/fire_burdened/README.txt

         -Jumping (hold jump after pressing I until you jump) -Pressing the opposite direction key A or D (hold either keys after pressing I) -Rolling
-    You do not take damage while in attack animation from enemies or bullets.
     You can deflect bullets by hitting them back.

 Sprint: